 The Faculty leverages the inherent strengths of each precinct to deliver a broad range of education and research.

-The Camperdown Precinct incorporates the Camperdown/Darlington campus and includes the Susan Wakil Health Building (SWHB) – a purpose-built facility for the training of students seeking professional qualifications in medicine and health, and the Charles Perkins Centre where many of our medical science students and researchers are located.
+The Central Sydney (Patyegarang) Precinct incorporates the Camperdown/Darlington campus and includes the Susan Wakil Health Building (SWHB) – a purpose-built facility for the training of students seeking professional qualifications in medicine and health, and the Charles Perkins Centre where many of our medical science students and researchers are located.

-In 2022 construction will begin on a state-of-the-art laboratory research facility, Sydney Biomedical Accelerator, adjacent to the SWHB that is being built in partnership with the Sydney Local Health District, a major health partner of the Precinct.
+Construction will soon begin on a state-of-the-art laboratory research facility, Sydney Biomedical Accelerator, adjacent to the SWHB that is being built in partnership with the Sydney Local Health District, a major health partner of the Precinct.

 NSW government plans for the North District, including the strategic health and education precincts in which we are based, can be found by reference to the Greater Sydney Commission’s District Plans – North District.

-The West Precinct encompasses facilities at both Westmead and Nepean and is in the heart of the Greater Sydney Commission’s Western Sydney District Plan (Westmead Health and Innovation District).
+The Western Sydney (Baludarri) Precinct encompasses facilities at both Westmead and Nepean and is in the heart of the Greater Sydney Commission’s Western Sydney District Plan (Westmead Health and Innovation District).

 This precinct includes our purpose-built Hy-flex education facilities in the new Westmead Hospital and the Westmead Innovation Centre.